vipshop/twemproxy-vip/README.md

 + New command: replace_server(now just for redis).
 + Log rotate: we add three startup items:-R(--log-rotate), -M(--log-file-max-size) and -C(--log-file-count).
 If you want use this function, use -R to run the nutcracker. -M requires a file size between 1000000 and 1122601371959296 bytes(1PB). -C requires an integer between -1 and 200, -1 means do not delete old log files, 0 means delete all old log files, N(0<N<=200) means retain N old log files and old log files naming:logfilename_time.
++ Replication pool: we allow one server pool as another server pool's replication pool(now just for memcache and limit two pools Recursive). we add three keys for the configuration file:replication_from, replication_mode and write_back_mode.
+It allows double write for master pool and slave pool.
+If get/gets miss in master pool,  penetrate to the slave pool, and if result hit in the slave pool, write back to master pool.
 + Tcp keepalive: add tcp keepalive for twemproxy.
 + Administration: add administration for twemproxy.
 Use telnet to connect administer.
 + Configuration reload: let twemproxy can reload configuration on runtime.